wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/ctf_estimation.md

 # CTF Estimation

 Contrast Transfer Function (CTF) estimation is similar for tomography and single particle analysis in that Thon ring fitting is used in both.
-However, tilted images have a defocus gradient because different parts of the specimen are different distances from the lens and, as a result, different parts of the images have different Thon rings.
+However, tilted images have a defocus gradient as different areas of the field of view have different heights.
+As such, Thon rings from each area of the specimen are different; these Thon rings do not sum coherently, and higher-resolution Thon rings are lost at higher tilt angles.
 TOMOMAN includes `tiltctf`, an algorithm we developed to use tilt series alignment parameters to generate power spectra that account for this defocus gradient.
-We then give this power spectrum to CTFFIND4 for Thon ring fitting.
+We then pass this power spectrum to CTFFIND4 for Thon ring fitting.

 Open the `tomoman_tiltctf.param` file.